Arthritis

 In the past, most of the studies on frankincense and myrrh focused on single-flavor medicines, and all aspects of research were relatively in-depth.
 However, in recent years, with the rise of network sciences such as systems biology and network pharmacology, drug combination has become a hot topic in modern drug research and a new trend in the development of modern drugs.
 [2]

-Frankincense and myrrh can suppress inflammation
+Frankincense and Myrrh can suppress inflammation

 Research in Scientific Reports indicate that frankincense and myrrh can suppress inflammation and prevent/treat rheumatoid arthritis.
 An extensive 2011 Scientific Report concluded that frankincense and myrrh may be beneficial as an anti-inflammatory agent.
 This was supported by a 2015 study that showed strong evidence for frankincense and myrrh as an inflammation suppressor.
 [3]